uright/uright.github.io/content/blogs/2024-01-27-private-gpt-clear-ingested-files.md

 draft = false
 +++

-# PrivateGPT

-I've been following [privateGPT](https://github.com/imartinez/privateGPT) for quite sometimes now.
-Recently, they have made some big updates to the application.
-It now supports a web UI and backend API.
+# privateGPT: An Overview and Recent Updates

+As an avid follower of [privateGPT](https://github.com/imartinez/privateGPT), I have been closely monitoring its evolution.
+Recently, privateGPT has undergone significant enhancements, notably the integration of a web-based User Interface (UI) and a robust backend Application Programming Interface (API).

 ![privateGPT](/img/2024-01-27-private-gpt-clear-ingested-files/private-gpt.png)

-# Problem & Solution
+# Addressing a Common Challenge: Efficiently Managing Ingested Documents

-More than often, you may wish chat with another set of documents.
-The current UI does not consists of a clear ingested file option.
-Normally, you would stop the server, and manually remove `/local_data/private_gpt/qdrant` folder to clear off the vector database.
-But if you don't wish to restart, I've written a small python script to make use of the newly ingest API.
+A frequent scenario for privateGPT users involves the need to interact with a fresh set of documents.
+However, the current UI lacks a direct feature for clearing previously ingested files.
+Traditionally, this would require stopping the server and manually deleting the `/local_data/private_gpt/qdrant` folder to reset the vector database.
+For those seeking a more streamlined approach that avoids server restarts, I have developed a concise Python script.
+This script leverages the newly introduced ingest API to efficiently manage your documents.

+## The Solution: A Python Script for Simplified File Management

+Below is the Python script I crafted, titled delete-ingested.py.
+This script is designed to list and delete all documents that have been ingested into privateGPT, thereby simplifying the file management process:

 ```python
 # `delete-ingested.py`